reveurmichael/stable-eureka-ollama/README.md

 > Same as reward is the sum of the intermediate rewards during the episode.
 If the total fitness score is a binary value such as 1 for success,
 > then you will provide always 0 until the episode ends where it will return a 1.

-Finally, you must set to in the insert in the individual_rewards dict the `fitness_score` value:
+Finally, you must set in the individual_rewards dict the `fitness_score` value:
 ```python
 individual_rewards.update({'fitness_score': fitness_score})
 ```